-Freshman Applicants, Admits, Enrollees, and Diversity 2015-2018
+Freshman Applicants, Admits, Enrollees, and Diversity 2015-2019

-For the first time in recent years, the UC admit pool experienced a slight decline in the proportions of both first-generation college-attending and low-income enrollees.
-Figure 7 summarizes the proportions of first-generation and low-income enrollees for the past four admission cycles.
+Again this year, the UC admit pool experienced a slight decline in the proportion of first-generation enrollees.
+(The proportion of low-income enrollees is not available for 2019.)
+Figure 7 summarizes the proportions of first-generation and low-income enrollees for the past five admission cycles.